stevencoutts/personal-website/README.md

 To make changes to the website:
 1. Modify the HTML/CSS files as needed
-2. Run `./build.sh` to rebuild and redeploy
+2. Run `./watch.sh` for automatic rebuilds during development
+3. Or use `./build.sh` for manual rebuilds
-3. Or manually rebuild using the Docker commands
+4. Or manually rebuild using the Docker commands

 ## License